SamiPerttu/fundsp/README.md

 For example, `A * constant(2.0)` and `A >> mul(2.0)` are equivalent and expect `A` to have one output.
 On the other hand, `A * 2.0` works with any `A`, even *sinks*.

-The other unary operator, *monitor* ( `!` ), can also be applied to any component.
-`!A` adds inputs of `A` to its outputs, ignoring any missing or extra channels.
-`-!-A` subtracts inputs from outputs instead of adding them.

 ### Generators, Filters and Sinks

 Components can be broadly classified into generators, filters and sinks.